Street Fighter III: Soundtrack

-The soundtrack to the first game in the series was released on CD by First Smile Entertainment in 1997, and the 3rd Strike original soundtrack was released by Mars Colony Music in 2000 with an arranged version afterward.
-The soundtrack to 3rd Strike features three songs and announcer tracks by Canadian rapper Infinite.
-The themes for the games are predominantly drum and bass, with some jazz, hip-hop, house and techno elements.
-Yuki Iwai worked on the soundtracks for New Generation and 2nd Impact, and Hideki Okugawa worked on all three games.
+The soundtrack for New Generation was released on CD by First Smile Entertainment in 1997.

 Reception

 In Japan, Game Machine listed Street Fighter III as the most successful arcade game of March 1997.
 However, the game struggled to break even in Japan, with a high budget of 1 billion yen ($8 million), while only selling 1,000 cabinets.
 Worldwide arcade sales estimates range from between 1,000 and 10,000 units sold.

 Next Generation reviewed the arcade version of the game, rating it four stars out of five, and stated that "The great mystery is why Capcom called this SFIII instead of leaving that honor for a more powerful and revolutionary 3D title.
 Gameplay in the SF series reached the ceiling of 2D possibilities a while ago, and as good as this game admittedly is, besides the stunning graphics there's little to distinguish it from the 11 games before."
 GamePro similarly remarked that while the graphics are outstanding and the controls are flawless, the game lacks the innovation and series evolution that players expected it to deliver.
 They also said the new characters are a mix, with some of them seeming like they would be more appropriate for the Darkstalkers series, and concluded that the game "makes you look forward to the next SF installment rather than getting you excited about playing this one repeatedly".

 Famitsu magazine scored Street Fighter III: Double Impact, the Dreamcast version of the game, 31 out of 40.

 Jim Preston reviewed the Dreamcast version of the game for Next Generation, rating it three stars out of five, and stated that "It's a no-frills port of the arcade game that is great at a party but pointless for single players."